European dragon: Legends and tales

 The 13th-century Golden Legend, written in Latin, records the story of Saint Margaret of Antioch, a virgin martyr who, after being tortured for her faith in the Diocletianic Persecution and thrown back into her cell, is said to have been confronted by a monstrous dragon, but she made the sign of the cross and the dragon vanished.
 In some versions of the story, she is swallowed by the dragon alive and, after making the sign of the cross in the dragon's stomach, emerges unharmed - or in another version, after a physical cross she carried irritated the dragon's innards.

 Fantastic stories were invented in the Middle Ages to explain gargoyles used as waterspouts on buildings.
 One medieval French legend holds that, in ancient times, a fearsome dragon known as La Gargouille had been causing floods and sinking ships on the river Seine, so the people of the town of Rouen would offer the dragon a human sacrifice once each year to appease its hunger.
 Then, in around 600 AD, a priest named Romanus promised that, if the people would build a church, he would rid them of the dragon.
 Romanus slew the dragon and its severed head was mounted on the walls of the city as the first gargoyle.

-The Christian Saint George had a tale of slaying a dragon and saving a princess.
-While this story is pre-Christian, Saint George is what made it popular.
-The actual Saint George died in 303 A.D..
-His story is about taming and slaying a dragon that demanded a sheep and a human virgin sacrifice every day.
-When the dragon went to eat the princess, Saint George stabbed the beast with his lance and subdued it by making the sign of the cross and tying the princess's girdle around its neck.
-Saint George and the princess led the now docile dragon into the town and George promised to kill it if the townspeople would convert to Christianity.
-All the townspeople converted and Saint George killed the dragon with his sword.
-The narrative was first set in Cappadocia in the earliest sources of the 11th and 12th centuries.
-The later 13th-century Golden Legend transferred the setting to Libya.